-The CRA has expressed a view that, in certain circumstances, the deductibility of interest on money borrowed to invest in an income trust may be reduced on a pro rata basis in respect of distributions from the income trust that are a return of capital and that are not reinvested for an income earning purpose.
-Counsel is of the view that, while the ability to deduct interest depends on the facts, based on the jurisprudence and the anticipated nature of income trust distributions, the CRA's view should not affect the Fund's ability to deduct interest on money borrowed to acquire units of income trusts included in the Portfolio.
-If the CRA's view were to apply to the Fund, part of the interest payable by the Fund in connection with money borrowed to acquire certain Portfolio Assets could be non-deductible, increasing the net income of the Fund for tax purposes and the taxable component of distributions to Unitholders.
+In certain circumstances, the deductibility of interest on money borrowed to invest in a trust or other entity may be reduced on a pro rata basis in respect of distributions from the trust or other entity that are a return of capital and that are not reinvested for an income earning purpose.
+While the ability to deduct interest depends on the facts, it is possible that part of the interest payable by the Fund in connection with money borrowed to acquire certain securities held in the Portfolio could be non-deductible where such distributions have been made to the Fund, increasing the net income of the Fund for tax purposes and the taxable component of distributions to Unitholders.